 We are a clinical-stage biopharmaceutical company committed to discovering, developing and commercializing products targeting inflammation, coagulopathies and disorders of the central nervous system.
-Our most clinically advanced product candidates are derived from our proprietary PharmacoSurgeryTM platform designed to improve clinical outcomes of patients undergoing arthroscopic, ophthalmological, urological and other surgical and medical procedures.
+Our most clinically advanced potential products, which we refer to as products, are derived from our proprietary PharmacoSurgeryTM platform designed to improve clinical outcomes of patients undergoing ophthalmological, arthroscopic, urological and other surgical and medical procedures.
 Our efforts are devoted to conducting research and development of our products, to developing our patent portfolio and to raising equity capital.